zachMahan64/bear-lang/docs/syntax.md

 - All objects are copiable and moveable, always
 - `=` for copies, `<-` for moves during assignment
 - All copies are bitwise copies and the moved-from object's destructor is never called
+- Bitwise copies can be replaced by custom logic using the special mct member function
 #### Variables
 ```
 i32 x = 0; // assignment